approov/quickstart-android-java-okhttp/REFERENCE.md

 ## SetApproovInterceptorExtensions

 Sets the interceptor extensions callback handler.
-This facility was introduced to support message signing that is independent from the rest of the attestation flow.
+This facility supports message signing that is independent from the rest of the attestation flow.
 The default ApproovService layer issues no callbacks.
 Provide a non-null handler to add functionality to the attestation flow.
 The configuration used to control installation message signing is passed in the `callbacks` parameter.
 The behavior of the provided configuration must remain constant while in use by the ApproovService.
+Passing `null` to this method will disable message signing.

 ```java
 void setApproovInterceptorExtensions(ApproovInterceptorExtensions callbacks)